PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Experiments and Results

 \subsection{Data Processing and Training}

-During each palpation, the microphone and the pressure sensor connected to the palpator recorded time-synchronized data.
-To reduce ambient sensor noise and identify events where contact was detected, pressure sensor data were used to find peaks.
-Before processing, the pressure values were normalized to remove any artifacts due to leakage \cref{fig:Tap_peak} a.
+During each palpation, the microphone and the pressure sensor connected to the palpator recorded time-synchronized data, shown in \cref{fig:Tap_peak}a.
+To reduce ambient sensor noise and identify events where contact was detected, pressure sensor data was used to find peaks.
+Before processing, the pressure values were normalized to remove any artifacts due to leakage.
 Once the peaks were identified, 10 seconds of audio signal with the detected peak time as the center was extracted.

-To represent audio data features, we used the Mel-Frequency Cepstral Coefficients (MFCC) as representative features.
+To represent audio data features, we used the Mel-Frequency Cepstral Coefficients (MFCC).
 MFCC captures the spectral envelope of audio signals by dividing them into small overlapping time frames to capture time-varying patterns, applying a Mel-scale filter bank, processing the output in a logarithmic scale, and executing the Discrete Cosine Transform (DCT) to get the Cepstral Coefficients \cite{ai2012classification}.
-This process has been shown to extract relevant high-level acoustic features useful in auditory event classification tasks.
-MFCC has been used in a wide range of applications, such as processing EEG signals, monitoring gear health in machinery, and voice-based pathology \cite{9955539}.
+This process has been shown to extract relevant high-level acoustic features useful in auditory event classification tasks and serves here as a naive feature set for classification.

-For each event, one palpation cycle MFCCs (N = 20) were extracted and averaged over the total windows.
-Each palpation event was assigned a label corresponding to the material under interrogation.
-Owing to the dataset size, a Support Vector Machine (SVM) classifier was used.
-For each task, a 5-fold cross-validation test was performed to account for data distribution variability in results.
+For each palpation cycle, MFCCs (N = 20) were extracted and averaged over the total windows.
+Each palpation event was assigned a label corresponding to the material.
+Owing to the small dataset size, a Support Vector Machine (SVM) classifier with a radial basis function kernel was used.
+For each task, a 5-fold cross-validation test was performed to account for data distribution variability.